-- 1. Male only

-- 2. Female only
+- 1. Male only - 2.
+Female only

 - 3. Married students

 - 4. Faculty-staff residence

 - 5. Other

-DESIGNED CAPACITY, COLUMNS 55 THROUGH 58 (use for Residential ONLY)
+DESIGNED CAPACITY (use for Residential ONLY)

-Enter the number of single residents for which the building was designed in columns 55 through 58 with the last digit in column 58.
-If this building is a married student apartment building or faculty-staff residence, leave columns 55 through 58 BLANK.
+Enter the number of single residents for which the building was designed.
+If this building is a married student apartment building or faculty-staff residence, leave this field BLANK.

-ACTUAL OCCUPANCY, COLUMNS 59 THROUGH 62 (use for Residential ONLY)
+ACTUAL OCCUPANCY (use for Residential ONLY)

-Enter the actual number of occupants in the building in columns 59 through 62 with the last digit in column 62.
+Enter the actual number of occupants in the building.

-NUMBER OF FAMILIES, COLUMNS 63 AND 64 (use for Residential ONLY)
+NUMBER OF FAMILIES (use for Residential ONLY)

 Use these columns only for family-type housing.
-Enter the number of families for which the building was designed in columns 63 and 64 with the last digit in column 64.
+Enter the number of families for which the building was designed.

-REPLACEMENT COST (ESTIMATED VALUE OF BUILDING), COLUMNS 65 THROUGH 69
+REPLACEMENT COST (ESTIMATED VALUE OF BUILDING)

-Enter the estimated cost to replace the building at the time of the inventory or its insured value in thousands of dollars in columns 65 with the last digit in column 69.
+Enter the estimated cost to replace the building at the time of the inventory or its insured value in thousands of dollars.
 For example: 00001 would translate to \$1,000.00; 01000 would translate to \$1,000,000.00.